 Throughout this course, you will start to unlearn some of the deeply ingrained thought patterns that result in unproductive interactions, unintentional bias, and faulty binary or linear thinking.
 Systems thinking means intentionally reflecting on how you think, including both the information and the structure of your thoughts and ideas so that you can break old habits and think more systematically.
 With a variety of examples, tools, and techniques, you will practice making distinctions between ideas or things, organize ideas into systems, recognize hidden or underlying relationships, and identify the perspectives implicit in the information you analyze.
 As a result, you will be equipped to identify more innovative solutions, build consensus across diverse groups of people, and approach problems with more creativity, adaptability, and clarity.

-The course Framing Complex Problems with Systems Thinking is required to be completed prior to starting this course.
+Framing Complex Problems with Systems Thinking

 Build your organizational culture around the shared mental models of your vision and mission using internal marketing campaigns and creative incentives